siberianfox/g2wiki/Dual-Endpoint-USB-Internals.md

 int32_t write(const uint8_t *data, const uint16_t length); // Also blocking
 ```

-There is also `readSome()` and `writeSome()` functions that are non-blocking, but otherwise have the same call syntax. read/readSome and write/writeSome all return the amount they read or wrote, which is possibly 0 in the *Some cases.
+There is also `readSome()` and `writeSome()` functions that are non-blocking, but otherwise have the same call syntax. read/readSome and write/writeSome all return the amount they read or wrote, which is possibly 0 in the Some cases.

-We haven’t used the blocking read() yet, and the blocking write only blocks until another 256 (or 128 for dual USB) buffer becomes available and it can push the data to it.
+We haven’t used the blocking `read()` yet, and the blocking write only blocks until another 256 (or 128 for dual USB) buffer becomes available and it can push the data to it.
 This is rarely very long.

 `length` is required in all cases.
-I have fixed this in the Motate repo to allow length==0 to means until the terminating NULL, but that’s not ported yet, and porting it’s not practical yet.
-So, always give a value length (strlen(ptr) works).
+I have fixed this in the Motate repo to allow `length==0` to means until the terminating `NULL`, but that’s not ported yet, and porting it’s not practical yet.
+So, always give a value length (`strlen(ptr)` works).

-readByte() will return -1 if there’s nothing to read.
-It’s been doing that this whole time, inside xio -> read_char(), which is in turn called by read_line(), where it’s called _FDEV_ERR and means the same thing.
+`readByte()` will return `-1` if there’s nothing to read.
+It’s been doing that this whole time, inside xio -> `read_char()`, which is in turn called by `read_line()`, where it’s called `_FDEV_ERR` and means the same thing.

-I modified the _write() system call (that gets called from printf) to take file id == 1 as the SerialUSB1, and everything else as SerialUSB.
-It calls SerialUSB.write(), the blocking version.
+I modified the `_write()` system call (that gets called from `printf`) to take file id == 1 as the `SerialUSB1`, and everything else as `SerialUSB`.
+It calls `SerialUSB.write()``, the blocking version.

 ## C++ Classes, Virtual Functions and Inheritance
 This section provides an explanation of what's going on with the device classes, virtual functions and inheritance.
 It's intended for those who know C but not C++, or need a C++ refresher.

 Starting at the beginning.
 We are constructing a C++ class for the primitive functions for a class.
 For this example we are only looking at reading characters from a device.

+Each of the Motate devices have a distinct type, such as `SPI<0, 1, 2, 3>`, and `UART<...>`.
+This makes it impossible to put them in an array, much like you can't (easily) have an array that contains strings, `int`s, and `struct`s.

+In order to put these diverse types in an array and treat them as equal types that can be called the same way, we will have to create an intermediate wrapper type base-class, and various subclasses for each of the device types.

+Here's our base type (for simplicity, we only define one function in these examples):

 ```c++
 struct xioDeviceWrapperBase {				// base class for the reading from a device